willymcallister/willymcallister.github.io/_articles/sign-convention.md

 comments: true
 ---

+The sign convention for passive components is a simple, widely understood way to assign voltages and currents in a circuit.
+The sign convention defines what we mean by positive voltage and current.

-When you add symbolic voltage and current labels to a circuit element, you should point the current arrow into the terminal with the positive voltage polarity.
-This is the *sign convention for passive components*.
+When you add voltage and current labels to a circuit element, the convention is to point the current arrow into the terminal with the positive voltage polarity.

 ----